DogeTheBeast/College_notes/Benefits and problems with CAD.md

 - Files can be used for rapid prototyping
 - Simulation of stress, flow and more
 - Visualisation of parts
+- Models can be connected to drawings

 ## Problems
-- Locking in to a design too early.
+- Locking in to a design too early
 - Not a creative tool; used for analyisis and documentation
-- Less collaborative than other approaches.
+- Less collaborative than other approaches

 ---
 Read also -